On the occasion of its 60th anniversary, FISLY is setting up an international ranking of pilots called "International Ranking".

 The objective is to highlight the major competitions and to create throughout the year an emulation between pilots from all over the world in each class by valuing their performances in national, international, continental and world championships.

 The International Ranking takes place between the first day of the reference Continental or World Championship and the day before the next Continental or World Championship.

 Art 2 Participants

-All pilots, regardless of age or sex, who have a national licence and a current FISLY ID and who have participated in at least one national, international, continental or world competition during the classification period, are classified by landyacht class.
+All pilots, regardless of age or sex, who have a national licence and a FISLY ID valid for at least part of the total duration of the International Ranking and who have taken part in at least one national, international, continental or world competition taking place during the ranking period, are ranked by class.

 Art 3 Competitions